src-d/swivel-spark-prep/README.md

 # Development
 ```
-./gradlew idea # if using InteliJ Idea
+./gradlew idea # if using InteliJ
 ./gradlew build
 ./gradlew test
 ```